KhronosGroup/glTF-Sample-Viewer/README.md

 Physically-Based Materials in glTF 2.0
 --------------------------------------

 With the change from glTF 1.0 to glTF 2.0, one of the largest changes included core support for materials that could be used for physically-based shading.
-Part of this process involved chosing technically accurate, yet user-friendly, parameters for which developers and artists could use intuitively.
+Part of this process involved choosing technically accurate, yet user-friendly, parameters for which developers and artists could use intuitively.
 This resulted in the introduction of the **Metallic-Roughness Material** to glTF.
 If you would like to read more about glTF, you can find the content at its [GitHub page](https://github.com/KhronosGroup/glTF), but I will take a bit of time to explain how this new material works.

 A surface using the Metallic-Roughness material is governed by three parameters:
 * `baseColor` - The inherent color attribute of a surface